A Systems-Efficient Approach to Hospital De-carbonization

 Project Innovation

-The project aims to reduce the natural gas consumption and GHG emissions at the demonstration site, each by over 30%.
+The project aims to reduce both the gas consumption and greenhouse gas (GHG) emissions at the demonstration site by approximately 30%.
 This will be accomplished by integrating heat recovery chiller design and boiler stack economizers to reduce steam boiler fuel requirements for the domestic hot water and heating hot water systems.
-The project will implement a variable air volume system (VAV), design air handlers with separate cold and hot decks to optimize economizer mode, and have model-based optimal control strategy to minimize building heating, ventilation and air conditioning (HVAC) energy consumption.
+The project will implement a variable air volume system (VAV), design air handlers with separate cold and hot decks to optimize economizer mode, and have model-based optimal control strategy to minimize building HVAC energy consumption.

 Project Benefits

 The project integrates heat recovery chiller design and boiler stack economizers to reduce gas requirements for the domestic hot water and heating hot water systems.
-The project also includes a variable air volume system (VAV), design air handlers with separate cold and hot decks to optimize economizer mode, and a model-based optimal control strategy.
-The integration of different heat sources (a heat recovery chiller utilizing heat from the compressor gas and stack economizers utilizing waste stack heat from the boilers) at diffferent pressues and temperatures requires an advanced model to initially design and then robust measurement and verification to successfully operate this kind of system.
-The advancement of technology is associated with harnessing these differrent systems together, includng the condensation of stack gas which then all contribute to lower gas and electricity use.
+The project also includes a VAV system, air handlers with separate cold and hot decks to optimize economizer mode, and a model-based optimal control strategy.
+The integration of different heat sources (a heat recovery chiller using heat from the compressor gas and stack economizers using waste stack heat from the boilers) at different pressures and temperatures requires an advanced model to initially design, and then robust measurement and verification to successfully operate, this kind of system.
+The advancement of technology is associated with harnessing these different systems together, including the condensation of stack gas, all of which contribute to lower gas and electricity use.

 Lower Costs